United Kingdom : Safety by City

 The United Kingdom has recently been targeted by terrorist attacks and it is now publicly announced that the threat to the UK is severe.

 SCAMS RISK : LOW

-Cambridge is not known for people scamming you, but tourist should be careful either way, since in any city, tourists are an easy target for scammers.
+Cambridge is not known for people scamming you, but tourists should be careful either way since, in any city, tourists are an easy target for scammers.

 WOMEN TRAVELERS RISK : LOW